-A bridge loan is a type of short-term loan that’s used to cover financial obligations in anticipation of a windfall, such as the profits of a sale or a settlement payout.
+Bridge finance is used to cover financial obligations in anticipation of a windfall, such as the profits of a sale or a settlement payout.

-This type of interim loan is commonly used in real estate when you need to cover the costs of selling your property, but the transfer hasn’t yet gone through – so you don’t yet have access to the proceeds of the sale.
+This is commonly used in real estate when you need to cover the costs of selling your property, but the transfer hasn’t yet gone through – so you don’t yet have access to the proceeds of the sale.

-A bridge loan may also be offered as an advance against an expected payout, for example as settlement of an insurance or accident claim.
-Payments on these claims sometimes take months to come through, and a bridge loan may provide much-needed financial support in the interim.
+Bridge finance may also be offered as an advance against an expected payout, for example as settlement of an insurance or accident claim.
+Payments on these claims sometimes take months to come through, and a bridge finance may provide much-needed financial support in the interim.

-Often, a bridge loan doesn’t require a monthly payment for the first few months.
+Often, bridge finance doesn’t require a monthly payment for the first few months.
 This means you can potentially take out the loan and pay it off with your proceeds before you have to start repaying the loan.

 We can provide up to 75% of the expected funds from the sale of a property as bridging finance.

-To apply for a bridge loan, you’ll need the following documentation:
+To apply for bridge finance you’ll need the following documentation:

 - signed deed of sale